IBM-Cloud/techxchange-labs/docs/pfeng-1818/04-building-with-terraform-modules.md

 1. **Run `terraform init`**

-    As you have alreaady executed this command earlier in the previous step, running again this command now searches for `module` blocks, and the source code for referenced modules is retrieved from the locations given in their `source` arguments.
+    As you have already executed this command earlier in the previous step, running again this command now searches for `module` blocks, and the source code for referenced modules is retrieved from the locations given in their `source` arguments.

     ```bash
    terraform init